 - NRO accounts, already in INR, do not carry currency risk—but this means they are more useful for Indian spending or investment, not for moving money abroad.

-- NRE account can be jointly held only with another NRI or PIO.
+- NRE account can be jointly held only with another NRI or OCI (Overseas Citizen of India).

 - NRO account can be jointly held with an Indian resident, which is useful for managing shared assets or family obligations in India.